UmmuDem/DataAnalyticsBootcamp/Final-Project/README.md

 # Dataset

 The plan was the scrape 'coursera.org' to get course urls by using only BeautifulSoup and then scrape course webpages authomatically.
 Somehow I couldn't manage the first part.
 Because of that I used **Web Scraper** which is a google chrome extension I downloaded.
 As in the picture, we can see it while investigating the webpage.
+I used it just to get the course webpage urls.
 <img width="1388" alt="Screenshot 2021-12-15 at 15 26 34" src="https://user-images.githubusercontent.com/55329025/146204648-fb277a69-42f1-4f72-b573-806dec3b8f2a.png">
+Next I moved to python and scraped pages with the [urls](link koy) I obtained.
+In [this notebook], you can find code itself.
+I collected 1515 course data in the beginning.
+Then I decided to stick with the [courses in English](link koy) to avoid the noise which is created by the non-Latin alphetic languages.

+At the end, my data contains 911 rows with columns: name, instructor, rating, number of rating, number of students who enrolled, category, subcategory, language(just English), syllabus, about and url of the course page.

 Conclusion
 Future Work